 Just to warm people up we followed the road up towards Whitton.
 Not too steep but enough to get the hearts pumping, ready for the next one.
 The view from the gate at Whitton is one of my favourite views of Rothbury, on the other side of the valley.

 We followed the road up to Whittondean and the onto the second climb from here to Lordenshaw car park.
 This is a grassy slope but arguably the most difficult climb, even harder than Simonside itself.
 Everyone made it though and, hopefully, felt better for it.
 Kirsty went off to look at the cup and ring markings that are just off the path.

-The third climbThe third climb is up from Lordenshaw to Dove Crag, on Simonside.
+The third climb is up from Lordenshaw to Dove Crag, on Simonside.
 We stopped at the car park for a group photo before the climb.
 This path goes via the Beacon, where some of us took a little shelter from the wind.

 Finally, we arrived at Dove Crag.
 Just round the back of the crag was the decorated Christmas tree, the purpose of our walk.
 We gathered and got the picnic out on a makeshift rock table.
 There was crisps, chocolate gingers, Ruth’s famous lemon drizzle cake, stollen, fudge, and, of course, Martin’s mince pies and mulled wine.

 At the picnic area we stopped to meet another Nordic walker, Jude, who couldn’t make the full walk.
 She joined us to complete the last two miles of the walk, back into Rothbury.

 Leaving the picnic area, we took the path towards Whitton Hillhead Farm.
 This is the easy part of the walk as it has a relatively shallow gradient all the way back.
 It also helps being able to see our destination almost all the way back.

 We arrived back at Cowhaugh car park and did our cool down.
 Then off to Tomlinson’s Cafe for tea.
 Luckily there were just enough chairs for us.
 We enjoyed the great cakes, scones, tea and coffee.